 Zwift races will typically surge at the bottom of the climb as everyone fights for position, so be prepared to make an early effort.

 Sitting too far back in the bunch also puts you at risk of missing an important move.
-When the going gets tough, riders will start to leave gaps, meaning you’ll have to make surges to try and bridge to the group in front.
+When the going gets tough, riders will start to leave gaps, meaning you’ll have to make surges to try to bridge to the group in front.

 2. Horse for the course